codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# beldex price gnome ticket
+# flexacoin price gnome ticket

-Gnome 3 desktop ticker for beldex price with Python and argos.
-Rename to beldex.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for flexacoin price with Python and argos.
+Rename to flexacoin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org